Vatican loggias

 The Vatican loggias (Logge di Raffaello) are a corridor space in the Apostolic Palace, originally open to the elements on one side.
 Their construction was begun by Donato Bramante in 1512.
 They were decorated in fresco around 1519 by Raphael's large team of artists, with Giovanni da Udine involved.
 Because of the relative unimportance of the space, and a desire to copy the recently re-discovered Domus Aurea style of Ancient Roman painting, no large paintings were used, and the surfaces were mostly covered with grotesque designs on a white background, with paintings imitating sculptures in niches, and small figurative subjects in a revival of Ancient Roman style.
 This large array provided a repertoire of elements that were the basis for later artists creating grotesque decoration across Europe.

-The loggias now form part of the ceremonial route for distinguished visitors, but are not otherwise on the tourist route.
+The loggias now form part of the ceremonial route for distinguished visitors such as visiting dignitaries and diplomats, but are not otherwise openn to tourists.

 Between 1787 and 1792, the architect Giacomo Quarenghi constructed a full copy of the loggias, called the Raphael Loggias, in the Large Hermitage, Saint Petersburg.